-A line of business credit is a convenient way to finance your small business without having to borrow more money than you need.
+A business line of credit is a convenient way to finance your small business without having to borrow more money than you need.

 It essentially combines a credit card’s access to working capital with the interest rates of a small business loan—